Lauren Forrest, PhD

 Jax

-My three-legged guy who has come so far
+Our three-legged guy who came so far

 Mac